Predictive Modeling of Workers' Compensation

 regulations, industry shifts, economic cycles) may require periodic retraining.

-- Deploy as primary frequency predictor: The model demonstrates strong discrimination
+- Deploy as primary frequency predictor: The model outperforms the current peer grading

-and calibration on out-of-time data and should be used for forward-looking injury frequency
+system on every discrimination metric and should be used for forward-looking injury frequency

 estimation in underwriting.